Skip to content

 Bag (or duffel) slings look like over the shoulder bags and have elasticized openings.
 The baby is scrunched up inside it, lying on a hard base, which lets him roll forward – and he could be smothered if he is pushed against your body!
 Even if he lies on his back, his head is pushed forward so that his chin rests on his chest, which makes it difficult for him to breathe.
 And, because the bag sling rests under your arm, it is difficult to see if the baby is breathing properly.
 Now THAT is a problem!

-Here are a few ABSOLUTE RULES
+Here are a few ABSOLUTE RULES:

 1. Make sure your baby can breathe.
 Baby carriers allow parents to be hands-free to do other things, but you must always remain active in caring for your child.
 No baby carrier can ensure that your baby always has an open airway; that’s your job.